Felicity Dean: Stage

-In 1998 Dean took the role of Masha in Three Sisters at Birmingham Rep under the direction of Bill Bryden, opposite Charles Dance.
-For this Dean was nominated for The Critics Guild Award for Best Actress Charles Spencer The Daily Telegraph wrote of her performance "Among a fine cast Felicity Dean is outstanding, playing Masha with the lazy grace of an indulged cat.
+In 1998, Dean took the role of Masha in Three Sisters at Birmingham Rep under the direction of Bill Bryden, opposite Charles Dance.
+For this Dean was nominated for The Critics Guild Award for Best Actress.
+Charles Spencer of The Daily Telegraph wrote of her performance "Among a fine cast Felicity Dean is outstanding, playing Masha with the lazy grace of an indulged cat.
 To see this poised woman reduced to untrammelled desperation when her lover leaves is deeply upsetting..."
-Jeremy Kingston The Times also wrote, "Felicity Dean's fierce Masha subtly shows desire clambering out of boredom into hysterical grief at the departure of Charles Dance's quietly charismatic Vershinin".